christoferson/aws-sam/README.md

   AWS SAM creates implicit APIs when you declare an API in the Events section.
 You can use Globals to override all properties of implicit APIs.

 #### Overridable properties

+- Resources can override the properties that you declare in the Globals section.

+- But the resource cannot remove a property that's specified in the Globals section.

+-  If some resources use a property but others don't, then you must not declare them in the Globals section.

+##### Primitive data types are replaced

+Primitive data types include strings, numbers, Booleans, and so on.
+The value specified in the Resources section replaces the value in the Globals section.

+##### Maps are merged

+Maps are also known as dictionaries or collections of key-value pairs.
+Map entries in the Resources section are merged with global map entries.
+If there are duplicates, the Resource section entry overrides the Globals section entry.

+##### Lists are additive

+Lists are also known as arrays.
+List entries in the Globals section are prepended to the list in the Resources section.

 -------

 Example SAM Template